 One of the benefits of Guthrie is that there is very little traffic.
 The average commute to work is 12.66 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, Guthrie doesn't have a public transportation system that people use for their commute.
+Guthrie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Guthrie ranks among the highest in the nation.
 Of the 25-and-older adult population in Guthrie, 45.38% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.